rossyndicate/NW-CLP-RS/README.md

 This repository uses a symlink data folder to the NASA-NW OneDrive data folder.
 Contact B for the link to this if needed.

 This workflow incorporates environment settings within an .Renviron document.
-This document is not tracked in GH.
-Please request this file from B.
+You will need to create a .Renviron document in the root directory containing the following information, but with proper punctuation:

+google_email = "the ROSS yndicate at gmail dot com" nw_clp_pull_version_date = "2023-12-07"
+regional_pull_version_date = "2023-08-17"
+collation_date = "2023-12-08"

 ------------------------------------------------------------------------